-An artists book is a limited edition artwork that is produced by an artist or by a collective and that has aspects of handmade work in it.
-They are signed by the artist/s who have worked on them as well as by the writer of the text if this is relevant.
+Artists' books are limited edition artworks that are produced by an artist or collective and that have aspects of handmade work in them.
+They are signed by the artist(s) who have worked on them as well as by the writer of the text if this is relevant.
 These artworks are often made using an unconventional format and unusual binding.
-They can incorporate hand printed lithographs, etchings or lino cut prints and sometimes pencil drawings or paint elements.
-In South Africa not many artists make them, it is a time consuming process and is something that the general public are not that aware of.
+They can incorporate hand printed lithographs, etchings or lino cut prints and sometimes pencil drawings or painted elements.

-Below are links to the artists books that are currently available from The Artists' Press:
+Below are links to the artists' books that are currently available from The Artists' Press:

 For orders (with free shipping) or any other enquiries, please contact us.

 To take a look at the archive of artists' books produced by The Artists' Press please follow the links below (these books are not available from us as they are either sold out or were published by the artist or gallery involved).

 Mark Attwood working on a artists' book by William Kentridge, Remembering the Treason Trial.